mfaani/mfaani/content/posts/swift/why-cant-you-loop-over-ranges-of-characters-in-swift/index.md

 }
 ```

 > What both of those errors mean is that Swift can't figure out what the _next_ character is for a given character.
-It's because `Character` doesn't conform to [`Strideable`](https://developer.apple.com/documentation/swift/strideable)
+The folks who implemented `Character` chose not to conform it to [`Strideable`](https://developer.apple.com/documentation/swift/strideable).

 ### I'm confused!
 Can't Swift know that after "a" there will be "b", then "c" and so on?